 Recommended for Beach Bars because: This is a fantasy vision of tropical vacationing on the beach.

-Chelle's expert tip: Try the PuPu Platter and rum flight tasting for a sampling of what Kane is all about.
+Chelle's expert tip: Try the PuPu (appetizer) Platter and rum flight tasting for a sampling of what Kane is all about.

 Part of the 70-plus-year-old Naples Beach Hotel, Sunset Beach Bar & Grill draws fans from beyond the resort for drinking and dining with a fabulous view of the beach, gulf and sunset.
 For nearly 10 years, its wine list has earned the Award of Excellence from Wine Spectator magazine, plus the bartenders have a flair for tropical drinks.
 Have a seat at the bar with a clear view of the sea or get even closer at a row of chairs lined up outside the flung-open windows on the porch.
 Hungry?
-Lunch and dinner menus offer a variety of small plates, salads, sandwiches and entrees.
+Lunch and dinner menus offer a variety of small plates, salads, burgers and sandwiches.
 Wednesday through Saturday a guitarist entertains.

 Recommended for Beach Bars because: This resort bar faces the beach with full liquor service.